notiz-dev/nestjs-prisma-starter/README.md

 ## Docker

-Nest serve is a Node.js application and it is easily [dockerized](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/).
+Nest server is a Node.js application and it is easily [dockerized](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/).

 See the [Dockerfile](./Dockerfile) on how to build a Docker image of your Nest server.